 By content, in this example, I mean the basic article type content that we put on the pages of our website.
 But there are other places that we put content on the site that there are not unlimited spaces for that content.
 Titles only allow 60 characters.
 Meta descriptions only allow 165.
 Page permalink strings tend to get chopped off at a certain point as well.
 And the domain name itself is a form of content.
 After all the domain name is a series of words in most cases.

 There are also the words that constitute “inbound links” as well.
 What we call “anchor text”.

 Because each of these things has different character limits it would make sense that it would be harder to game some of them than others.
-Because gaming of the system has been a problem in the past it would also make sense to control gaming of the system by weighting things that are harder to change or have less characters to cram keywords into with a higher relevance score then things like basic on page content where there are no limitations.
+Because gaming of the system has been a problem in the past it would also make sense to control gaming of the system by “weighting” things that are harder to change or have fewer characters to cram keywords into with a higher relevance score then things like basic on page content where there are no limitations.
 And this is exactly what Google has done.
-The one thing that I won’t to give away in this article is exactly how they order this hierarchy.
+The one thing that I won’t give away in this article is exactly how they order this hierarchy.
 But if you’re smart and have paid attention to what I’ve said so far you should be able to figure it out for yourself for the most part.
 Now, I can hear what you’re saying.
 You’re calling b******* on all of this because you’ve heard that content is King.
 It is King, it’s just a question of which content is king?

 See Google + page for more Oshawa SEO Company Tips

 Green Genie SEO 2953 Hwy #2 East Bowmanville On L1C 3K5 https://greengenieseo.com